Clement Clem Johnson Jennings 1770 – 1837

 Eventually, Clem and his sons established multiple, mostly adjacent, farms in the northwestern corner of Wilson County along the eastern bank of the Cumberland River.
 Several deeds were recorded, beginning with the first one from 24 December in 1799, when Michael C. Sweetman, of Davidson County, signed a deed to Clement and his brother Robert Jennings for a two hundred acre tract.
 That particular parcel was landlocked and access to water was cumbersome.
 It was also surrounded by acreage belonging to the Crabtree family.
 So, there was no room to expand.
 Some of the soil there is not very good for agriculture.
 The property was bounded by Nonaville Road and the Cumberland River, downstream at Big Cedar Lick Creek.

 Meanwhile, in 1801, neighbors Cornelius Joiner and Theopolis Bass purchased adjacent land which originally belonged to Charles Arrington and Themopolis Banks.
 That property had been part of an earlier 1783 Revolutionary War Veteran Land Grant in Sumner County, North Carolina.
-Mr. Bass built a water powered mill on the creek, near the center of the property, and eventually started selling additional tracts surounding it as well.
+Mr. Bass built a water powered mill on the creek, near the center of the property,Mr. Bass built a water powered mill on the creek near the center of the property, eventually selling surrounding tracts.

 The following year, in September of 1809, Clem bought what was supposed to be 95 acres on the east side of Cedar Creek.
 This land was in the southeast portion of Mr. Bass's property.
 In actuality, it turned out to be nearly 300 acres.
 Theopolis Bass had claimed this additional acreage to the south.
 He eventually settled boundary issues with Mr. Arrington and Mr. Sexton where earlier 1775 Land Grant boundaries had overlapped with those from 1783.

 As did all pioneers, the Jennings families made essential improvements on their land; clearing trees and brush to create additional arable land and trails.
 They dug drainage ditches, and built stone or split-rail fences to retain livestock.
-Over the years, Clem added several more acres to his land holdings east of the creek.
+Over the next several years, Clem added several more acres to his land holdings east of the creek.

-1800's Map of The Jennings Farms in Wilson County, Tennessee
+1800's Map of the Jennings Farms in Wilson County, Tennessee

 ___________________________________________________________________